Tag: honor

 Many of us will “come back” to church and be unwilling to be uncomfortable.
 The world has trained us to be exactly like the Corinthians…divided.
 And, even worse, we may be more divided than the culture at large, which should terrify and condemn us.

-Paul was speaking on how the rich self-segregated from the poor.
-Instead of common Communion, it was a one.
-Instead of a “ feast” celebrating unity, Communion (the memorial of Christ’s death and resurrection!) shined the light on the division, and it was then unworthy of the grace that had upon them.
+was speaking on how the rich self-segregated from the poor.
+Instead of common Communion, it was a separate one.
+Instead of a “love feast” celebrating unity, Communion (the memorial of Christ’s death and resurrection!) shined the on the , and it was then unworthy of the that had bestowed upon them.

 While we may not take Communion separately in the church, there is no question that the church is divided.
 Whether it is by culture, country, skin color, language, socio-economic class, or even denomination, the church is divided.